Aniruddha-Deb/MoodleSidebarPlugin/README.md

 This is a small utility plugin that puts the links of the other courses you have taken into the moodle sidebar for easy navigation.

+**For users this semester: See the auto-updating section in Features, to find out how to auto-update your courses**

 ### Features

 * The plugin will only fill the courses the student is taking in the current sem.